 The method of determining interest rates is unchanged from the year before.
 An interest yield curve is derived from the analysis of corporate bonds.
-The cash flow comparable to the circumstances of B. Braun using the interest yield curve and deriving an shown below: equivalent standard discount rate.
+The discount rate is calculated by measuring a sample The change in the number of Group companies as of Decash flow comparable to the circumstances of B. Braun using the interest yield curve and deriving an shown below: equivalent standard discount rate.